raggleton/PythiaPlotter/README.md

 - **Node representation**: edges indicate a relationship between particles, where the direction may be read as "produces" or "decays into".
 For example, `a ->- b` represents `a` decaying into `b`.

 - **Edge representation**: edges represent particles, like in a Feynman diagram.
-Nodes therefore join connected particles, such that all _incoming edges_ into a node may be seen a "producing" or "decaying into" all _outoping edges_.
+Nodes therefore join connected particles, such that all _incoming edges_ into a node may be seen a "producing" or "decaying into" all _outgoing edges_.

 This difference is that input formats naturally fall into one of the two representations.
 Pythia8, LHE, Heppy are all in the **node** representation, whilst HepMC is in the **edge** representation.
-Included in this program is the possibility to convert from the default representation into the other representation using the `-r {NODE, EDGE}` flag.
+Included in this program is the possibility to convert from the default representation into the other representation using the `-r {NODE, EDGE}` option.
+This can be useful to help elucidate what's going on in an event.

+Note that redundant particle removal is done _after_ representation conversion.

 ## What Improvements Are Being Working On: